 Top 5 AR and VR Trends to Watch in 2020

-We often tend to hear people talk about AR/VR, it’s market at present and the scope of future an alliance with other industries other than gaming.
-It is true, the technology has made extensive improvements in the span of half a century.
+We often tend to hear people talk about AR/VR, it’s market at present, and the scope of future an alliance with other industries other than gaming.
+It is true, that technology has made extensive improvements in the span of half a century.
 We look around today and see the sleek, modern, user-friendly models of Augmented Reality and Virtual Reality mechanized systems.
-However, it was not that in 1838, when it all started with an invention of Stereoscope, by Dr. Charles Wheatstone.
+However, it was not that in 1838, when it all started with the invention of the Stereoscope, by Dr. Charles Wheatstone.

 The basic difference between an AR and VR experience is, AR is all about adding virtual content to actual feeds and thus creating a comprehensive picture environment that becomes a part of your real world.
 However, VR can be labeled as something that creates an interactive 3D environment around the user, eliminating any association with the real world.

 The Assistance of AR/VR for other Industries

 If we look closely, not just gaming, but there are other industries that can find true value in Augmented Reality and Virtual Reality industry.
 We can definitely find some significant solutions for the use of AR/VR, however, it is still creating an atmosphere for adaptability.
 This can change how we perceive, think, feel and even heal.
 The new age technology is growing exponentially and it is expected that by 2022, the AR/VR market will be reaching a $200 billion mark.
 Let’s take a look at the other industries that prominently enhance the future of AR/VR.

 - Healthcare– For medical research and analysis, patient care, education, and even better diagnosis.